 This kettle might be expensive, but I can assure you it’s not overrated.
 It’s pretty and works well with a 1200 watt heating element that can heat up the full capacity quickly and maintain water at a certain temperature for 60 minutes.
 You can select your exact temperature from a range of 135°F to 212°F and keep track on the sleek LCD screen.
 It comes in five different colors including matte white, copper and silver — but I prefer the matte black.

 With a new caffeine (or lack thereof) routine should come a fresh set of mugs.
-I love these ceramic marble mugs for their simplistic look and shiny trim.
-They’re also dishwasher safe and easy to clean.
-Each one has a large capacity of 16 ounces and made to not crack under extreme cold or heat.
+I love these ceramic marble mugs for their simplistic look colorful interiors.
+This set comes with six different mugs, and each one has a black matte finish on the outside and a different color inside.
+Each one has a large handle so you can comfortably hold the cup, and they’re dishwasher and microwave-safe.

 Stojo Collapsible Coffee Cup